jljijij/aiRead/README.md

 ## Others

+### Bloom filter considerations

+Chapter content lookups use a Redis-backed Bloom filter (`RBloomFilter`) to avoid most cache penetration.
+This filter is append-only and does not support removing individual entries.
+When a chapter is deleted its key remains in the filter, so lookups may still hit the database once before a missing placeholder is cached.
+This behavior is expected and keeps deletion logic simple at the cost of one extra lookup after removal.

 ### Code quality using Sonar

 Sonar is used to analyse code quality.
 You can start a local Sonar server (accessible on http://localhost:9001) with: